 Random Access Memory (RAM)

-The hard drive is the computer’s long-term storage.
-It retains all your files, documents, and software, even when the computer is turned off.
+The hard drive is long-term storage that saves your files, operating system, and applications—even when the computer is turned off.

 Graphics Processing Unit (GPU)